-So, after being hassled and pushed towards blogging by our new Sales & Marketing Executive, Rebecca Burke, (thanks Becky) I’ve decided to write a candid monthly account encompassing everything from establishing a business, right through to running it, and the high and lows.
-My hope is that we can enhance our online brand, drive more traffic to our site and ultimately become a little richer (honest answer, kidding), but in all seriousness I don’t have the magic formula for running a business, and if my account of my journey to date provides people with a snapshot of either how to or how not to do things, then this will have been a success.
+So, after being hassled and pushed towards blogging by our new Sales & Marketing Executive, Rebecca Burke, (thanks Becky) I’ve decided to write a candid monthly entrepreneurial diary encompassing everything from establishing a business, right through to running it, and the high and lows.
+My hope is that we can enhance our online brand, drive more traffic to our site and ultimately become a little richer (honest answer, kidding!)
+But in all seriousness, I don’t have the magic formula for running a business, and if my account of my journey to date provides people with a snapshot of either how to or how not to do things, then this will have been a success.

 Why did I set up Aphex?
 I’ve always liked the idea of running a business, but never knew exactly what type of business I’d like to run.
 From having worked in restaurants in my teens, becoming a restauranteur was never going to be an option.
 I swear, people think owning a restaurant is a walk in the park and is a cash cow.
 It certainly is not.
 Now that restaurants were out of the equation and being in my early twenties with a chemistry degree, I still wasn’t sure of where I would like to work or what type of business I’d like to run.
 Would I take a page out of Walter White’s book and cook meth in the sandhills in Tramore in a camper van?
 Not for me, no thank you.